microsoft/SP-Server-Workflow-Scanner/README.md

 ## Origins

-This base code was developed by the Modern Work Team from the Industry Solutions Deliver group. https://www.microsoft.com/en-us/msservices/modern-work
+This base code was developed by the Modern Work Team from the Industry Solutions Delivery group. https://www.microsoft.com/en-us/msservices/modern-work